-Slate & Atkin first pointed out [36,50] that a hash table can also be used to store information about pawn formations.
+Others have pointed out [36, 50] that a hash table can also be used to store information about pawn formations.
 Since there are usually far more moves by pieces than by pawns, the value of the base pawn formation for a position must be re-computed several times.
 It is a simple matter to build a hash key based on the location of pawns alone, and so store the values of pawn formations in a hash table for immediate retrieval.
 Hyatt found this table to be effective [21], since otherwise 10-20% of the search time was taken up with evaluation of pawn structures.
 A high (98-99%) success rate was reported [21].
-King safety can also be handled similarly [36,50], since the king has few moves and for long periods is not under attack.
+King safety can also be handled similarly [36, 50], since the king has few moves and for long periods is not under attack.

 Transposition and other memory tables come into their own in endgames, since there are fewer pieces and more reversible moves.
 Search time reduction by a factor of five is common, and in certain types of king and pawn endings, it is claimed that experiments with Cray Blitz and Belle have produced trees of more than 30 ply, representing speedups of well over a hundred-fold.
 Even in complex middle games, however, significant performance improvement is observed.
 Thus, use of a transposition table provides an exact form of forward pruning and as such reduces the size of the search space, in endgames often to less than the minimal game tree!
-The power of forward pruning is well illustrated by the following study of "Problem No. 70" [70], Figure 10, which was apparently first solved [55] by Chess 4.9 and then by Belle.
+The power of forward pruning is well illustrated by the following study of "Problem No. 70" [69], Figure 8, which was apparently first solved [52] by Chess 4.9 and then by Belle.

 '''

-:: :: ::

-::

-:: ::

-Рb

-::

-:: Pw :: Pb ::
+: :

+: :

+K b

+P b

+: :

+P b

 Pb

-Pw ::

-Pw

-Pw

-::

-::

-::

-::

-:: ::

-:: ::

-WHITE TO MOVE
+P w

+P w

+P w

+: :

+: :

+: :

+: :

+: :

+Kw

+: :

+: :

+: :

+White

+to move

 '''

-Figure 10: Transposition Table Necessity.
+Figure 8: Transposition Table Necessity.

 The only complete computer analysis of this position was provided later [21].

-As Robert Hyatt puts it, a solution is possible because

-"The search tree is quite narrow due to the locked pawns."

-Here Cray Blitz is able to find the correct move of Kal-bl at the 18th iteration.
+As Robert Hyatt puts it, a solution is possible because "The search tree is quite narrow due to the locked pawns."
+Here Cray Blitz is able to find the correct move of Ka1-b1 at the 18th iteration.
 The complete line of the best continuation was found at the 33rd iteration, after examining four million nodes in about 65 seconds of Cray-1 time.
-This deep search was possible because the transposition table had become loaded with the results of draws by repetition, and so the normal exponential growth of the tree was inhibited.
+This was possible because the transposition table had become loaded with the results of draws by repetition, and so the normal exponential growth of the tree was inhibited.
 Also, at every iteration, the transposition table was loaded with losing defences corresponding to lengthy searches.
-Thus the current iteration often yielded results equivalent to a much longer 2(\$D\$-1) ply search.
+Thus the current iteration often yielded results equivalent to a much longer 2(D-1) ply search.
 Ken Thompson refers to this phenomenon as "seeing over the horizon."